origama/otel-score/README.md

 The **Instrumentation Score** is a standardized, vendor-neutral metric that quantifies the quality of OpenTelemetry instrumentation.
 Represented as a numerical value from **10 to 100**, it provides objective feedback on how well a service or system follows OpenTelemetry best practices and semantic conventions.

+The rules defined in this specification are classified into different impact levels, presenting actionable recommendations that teams can implement in order to improve the overall score of their services.
+These levels provide engineers with a recommended **prioritization** across a range of potential instrumentation issues, allowing them to focus on the most critical actions.

 ## Target Audience

 While this specification can be used and implemented by anyone, we have identified key audiences who will benefit most from the Instrumentation Score: